roblanf/MM_genome/README.md

-# L1 compleasm and kmers
+## L1 compleasm and kmers

-Run this code from within the relevant folders:

-Compleasm (run in the qc_results folder for each assembly)
+For all of the following, run this code from within the relevant in the qc_results folder for each assembly
 ```
 echo "| Metric | Hap1 | Hap2 | Union |"
 echo "| :--- | :--- | :--- | :--- |"